 Since 1997, Casa de Amistad, a non-profit organization, has served children and families in coastal North County San Diego through education and mentoring programs.
-Its academic mentoring program has grown from serving 3 children on its first night to serving over 200 children and adults annually.
+Its academic mentoring program has grown from serving 3 children on its first night to serving over 250 children and their families annually.

 Casa de Amistad students are from school districts throughout coastal North County San Diego, including: